HosTilezZz/FCC-algorithms/FCC intermediate algorithms/binary agents.md

 **comment:**

-both solutions are using the same approach, passing every 8-bit to the praseInt() method with a base of 2, and then passing the result as the argument of fromCodePoint() method
+both solutions are using the same approach, passing every 8-bit to the praseInt() method with a base of 2, and then passing the result as the argument of fromCodePoint() method.